hellmarbecker/blog/_posts/2023-01-22-apache-druid-data-lifecycle-management.markdown

 ![Segment view](/assets/2023-01-22-03-segments.jpg)

-Because calendar weeks don't align with months, Druid has created segments that extend into the surrounding months. <mark>These segments overshadow some of the original data in those months.</mark> For instance, we have one segment for the week of 30 May to 5 June.
+Because calendar weeks don't align with months, Druid has created segments that extend into the surrounding months. _These segments overshadow some of the original data in those months._ For instance, we have one segment for the week of 30 May to 5 June.
 This means all the original data for 1-5 June are invisible now.

 Even worse, there's a segment that has a timestamp (beginning of calendar week) in April, but data from May, and it overshadows the original April data: